Last Updated on

 How to make the Best Mango Float

-Mango Float Recipe is an antioxidant and a very delicious Filipino dessert.
-It is always a big hit during Christmas and New Year celebrations.
-Mango float is my family’s favorite dessert, and the ingredients are not expensive.
+Mango Float Recipe is the easiest, delicious no-bake Filipino dessert you can make for the entire family.
+Bursting with fresh mango flavor with lots of antioxidants.
+It is always a big hit during Christmas, New Year and Birthday celebrations.
+Mango float is my family’s favorite dessert, and the good thing is the ingredient’s not expensive.

 Did you know that Mango has many Health Benefits?